Majok-Bol/books-api/README.md

-Absolutely.
-Since this is a beginner Flask REST API project, the README should explain **what the project does, how to run it, the endpoints, HTTP methods, request bodies, and example responses**.

 # Flask Books REST API

 A beginner-friendly REST API built with **Python and Flask** for managing a collection of books.